Aquilesorei/yib_transfer/README.md

-# Yib's Transfer - Transfer Files Over WiFi by Yibloa
+# Yib's Transfer - Transfer Files Over WiFi

 Yib's Transfer is a simple and user-friendly application that allows you to transfer files between devices over a local WiFi network.
 This application provides a seamless and efficient way to share files without the need for an internet connection or any external cables.